bombkiml/beech-api/README.md

     fields: []
   },

-  // Allowment using request with app_key (Every request needed app_key headers)
+  // Allowment using request with app_key entity (Every request must be using the app_key entity in headers)
   app_key_allow: false

   ...